TusharChoudharykp/To-do-list-project/README.md

 🛠️ Working Process
-User Authentication
+User register

-Users must sign up/sign in.
+Users sign up with name, email, and password.
+The frontend sends a POST request to /api/v2/register.
+The password is hashed before storing in MongoDB.
+On success, the user gets a JWT token.

+User Login

+Users enter email and password.
+The frontend sends a POST request to /api/v2/login.
-The sessionStorage stores the user ID for authentication.
+The backend verifies the credentials.
-Adding a Task
+On success, the user gets a JWT token & ID is stored in sessionStorage.

 Users input a title, body, and due date.
 The frontend sends a POST request to /api/v2/addTask.